Arrow

 use cases

-Predict Appointment No-Shows
+Reducing Appointment No-Shows with AI

-Increase appointment attendance rates, reduce the financial burden of no-shows, and improve the health outcomes with Artificial Intelligence
+Increase appointment attendance rates, reduce the financial burden of no-shows, and improve the health outcomes with Artificial Intelligence.

 Problem